-- Fainting.
+Fainting.
 This is the most common sign of long QT syndrome.
-In people with long QT syndrome, fainting spells (syncope) are caused by the heart temporarily beating in an erratic way.
-These fainting spells may happen when you're excited, angry, scared or during exercise.
+Long QT syndrome-triggered fainting spells (syncope) are caused by the heart temporarily beating in an erratic way.
+These fainting spells might happen when you're excited, angry, scared or during exercise.

 - Sudden death.
-Normally, the heart returns to its normal rhythm.
+Generally, the heart returns to its normal rhythm.
 If this doesn't happen spontaneously and paramedics don't arrive in time to convert the rhythm back to normal with an external defibrillator, sudden death will occur.

 When to see a doctor

 Consult your doctor if you suddenly faint during physical exertion or emotional excitement or after use of a new medication.